Brockman Memorial Tree Tour Maintenance

 Completion of this project will be the purchase and distribution of Arboretum Tags to trees around campus, and the completion and printing of an updated tour guidebook for the Brockman Memorial Tree Tour and new tour guidebook for the Native Tree Tour.

 Contact with the most reasonably priced arboretum tag company has already been established, as has discussion with a department budget advisor.
 The purchasing of new arboretum tags will follow approval of this mini-grant, and once we hear back on whether we have been approved on this application we expect about a month to design the tags followed by about a 3-week period after ordering the tags for them to be delivered.
 The tags will be affixed with permission and oversight from UW Grounds, as task which is estimated to take 2 hours and can be accomplished within a week of delivery.
 The likely timeline from receipt of the grant to affixing of the tags would therefore be two months.
 The tags are designed to last long term, but will be monitored to ensure they remain in good condition.
-Trees are sometimes removed on campus for development, but this project accounts for future design impacting trees included on the tour and will ensure that the tour can maintain its function even as several of the specimens are
+Trees are sometimes removed on campus for development, but this project accounts for future design impacting trees included on the tour and will ensure that the tour can maintain its function even as several of the specimens are removed in coming years.

 The new printing of the tour guide books will be designed to account for known future tree removals (thus remaining up to date for longer).
 The Brockman Memorial Tree Tour Guide book is to be printed as a new edition to include replacement species for those lost over the last two years.
 Additionally, a new guidebook will be printed with a focus on Native Tree Species.
 A Native Tree Tour is already present on the tour website, but the print guidebooks offer another means of accessing the tour and offer opportunities to enjoy it free from technological interaction.
 Conversations have been opened with sustainability oriented student RSOs to seek students interested in volunteering to provide the material for the new Native Tree Tour Booklet.
 Since this is, in part, a reprint we already possess the knowledge of process for ordering copies from the UW Print Shop.
 The time from receipt of the grant to printing of the booklets is likely to take slightly longer due to the need for final edits to be made for the new edition of the Brockman Memorial Tree Tour Booklet, and completion of the new Native Tree Tour booklet.
 This will take an estimated 3-4 months from receipt of funding to having the booklets ready for distribution (with the intent being that they will be ready for the 2024-2025 school year).
 Reporting on the status of the grant will be monitored by Erik Ertgaard and Theodore Hoss with updates provided every month following the receipt of funding up until the conclusion of the proposed updates.